codesnail/BehavioralCloning/README.md

 The driving simulator that generates training data runs locally on my Windows machine.
 For training the model on the cloud, I had to generate and upload a zip file of about 81MB for my training images.
 This data size is small enough to be feasible for multipe iterations of fresh data collection, upload and training.
 But for big data (on the order of GBs or TBs), this could be a significant challenge.

 Many popular development environments are still not optimized for cloud development.
-You generally need 2-3 parallel channels for this type of environment.
+You generally need 2-3 parallel channels to the server for this type of environment.

 1. A channel for transferring files back and forth from your server or storage in the cloud, e.g. in this case uploading my training data, and downloading my trained model.
 1. A channel for running your program on the cloud, e.g. in this case my training program, model.py.